 Q. What’s the best approach to improving fill rates during these challenging times of supply and demand?

 A. Most important is customer forecast.
-If we are driving to customer needs, we could compare actual consumption vs. forecast, then determine how accurate is the information provided, and we can adjust ordering, stocking, and system settings to better accommodate their needs.
+If we are driving to customer needs, we could compare actual consumption vs. forecast, then determine how accurate is the information provided, and to better accommodate their needs.
 Sharing this forecast information with our suppliers allows them to plan better and minimizes product fluidity gaps in supply.